Whether you have $100,000 in the bank or next to nothing, managing money boils down to one thing: understanding your choices.

 - Designate “no spend days”.

-- Make sure your goals are clear and reachable, each one should be S.M.A.R.T.
+- Make sure your goals are clear and reachable, each one should be a S.T.E.P. in the right direction.

 Short-Term vs. Long-Term Goals